Saturday Night Fever: Soundtrack

-To try to throw off Travolta's fans who might disrupt filming, Badham and his team took to shooting exterior scenes as early in the morning as possible before people caught on – often at the crack of dawn.
-They would also generate fake call sheets.
-The tactics worked well enough that Badham was usually able to get the scenes done before significant crowds had time to gather.

 Release

 Theatrical

 Two theatrical versions of the film were released: the original R-rated version and an edited PG-rated version in 1979.

 The R-rated version released in 1977 represented the movie's first run, and totaled 119 minutes.
 After the success of the first run, the film's content was re-edited into a 112-minute, toned down, PG-rated version, not only to attract a wider audience, but also to capitalize on attracting the target audience of the teenagers who were not old enough to see the film by themselves, but who made the film's soundtrack album a monster hit.
-The R-rated version's profanity, nudity, fight sequence, and a multiple rape scene in a car, were all de-emphasized or removed from the PG version.
+The R-rated version's profanity, nudity, fight sequence, and a gang rape scene in a car, were all de-emphasized or removed from the PG version.
 Numerous profanity-filled scenes were replaced with alternate takes of the same scenes, substituting milder language initially intended for the network television cut.

-Paramount planned to theatrically release the PG-rated version, which was already being shown by airlines, in 1978; however, MPAA rules at the time did not allow for two different rated versions of a film to be shown in U.S. theaters at the same time.
-This required the film to be withdrawn from exhibition for 90 days before a different rated version could be shown, delaying Paramount's release plans.
-The PG-rated version was eventually released in 1979 and was later paired by Paramount in a double feature along with its other John Travolta blockbuster, Grease.
-In the A&E documentary The Inside Story: Saturday Night Fever, producer Robert Stigwood critiqued of the PG-rated version:
+Paramount initially intended to release the PG-rated version of the film in 1978, as it was already being screened on airlines.
+However, due to the regulations set by the MPAA at the time, it was not permissible to have two versions of a film with different ratings shown concurrently in American theaters.
+Consequently, Paramount had to remove the film from exhibition for a period of 90 days before they could showcase the alternate rated version, thereby causing a delay in their release plans.
+Eventually, in 1979, the PG-rated version was made available to the public.
+Paramount later decided to present it as a double feature along with their other successful John Travolta film, Grease.
+In the Biography documentary Inside Story: Saturday Night Fever, producer Robert Stigwood criticized the PG-rated version, stating that it undermined the film's impact and lacked the power of the original R-rated edition.

 In 2017, the director's cut (running 122 minutes) premiered at the TCM Classic Film Festival at TCL Chinese Theatre in Hollywood.
 Fathom Events hosted special screenings of this version in 2017.